signalfx/splunk-otel-js-web/CONTRIBUTING.md

 $ npx rollup -c (this produces dist/splunk-rum.js)
 $ DEBUG_BUILD=1 npx rollup -c (optional; this produces dist/splunk-rum.debug.js)
 ```
+For your convenience, the script `fullbuild.sh` runs all these steps.

 ## Updating deps from upstream